Bravco/warcraft-fishing-bot/README.md

 1. You will need to have Stereo Mix input device in your computer enabled.
 If you don't see Stereo Mix in your input devices try to update drivers and make sure you have some sort of output device connected to your computer.

 2. Make sure that the ouput device for World of Warcraft is the same output device which the Stereo Mix is listening to.
+You can check if you have the correct setup by looking at the dB value when sound in the game is played.

 3. Install addon called [Better Fishing](https://www.curseforge.com/wow/addons/better-fishing).